-Osagtives of the course
+O Actives of the course

-the instruction of transactional trade.
+management idea is an old-institution of transactional trade.
 Even from olden days merchants who made great adventures gave money by way of consideration, to other persons who made assurance, against loss their goods.
 The rates of money consideration were mutually agreed upon.
 Such an agreement enabled other merchants more willingly and more freely to embark upon further trading adventure.